 We hope that by sharing these role model profiles, we can help increase the visibility of our disabled community at Queen Mary and their diverse experiences and perspectives.
-We will be adding to this page on an ongoing basis (and there are more to come very shortly!).
+We will be adding to this page on an ongoing basis.

 If you think you might be interested in creating your own disabled role model profile, please get in touch with Daisy Crowfoot, who works in the EDI Team.

 You can read Samantha's Role Model Profile here [PDF 247KB].

 You can read Rebecca's Role Model Profile here [PDF 464KB].